-She continues that conversation in the bathtub.
-Her plan, loosely, was this; bath, dinner at Babby’s - probably last call - and then cards at 8.
+She continued that conversation in the bathtub.
+Her plan, loosely, was this: bath, dinner at Babby’s—probably last call—and then cards at 8.

 Celia drove in real slow, like she didn’t want to disturb the sunset.
 Never took it out of first.
 There was only a lone pick-up parked in front of the café.

 “Bo is real.
 Not the crew.
 Irma is real.
 Morrow is real.
 Miles?
 Babby?
 Hmmmmm....”